KeanoAquino/openstack-vm-portal/README.md

 ## Limitations & Design Notes

-* Authentication is handled locally (not integrated with OpenStack Keystone)
 * Logs are stored in a JSON file instead of a database
 * Uses MicroStack single-node deployment (not production-grade multi-node OpenStack)
 * Nested virtualization may impact performance